jpsturgell/File-System-And-Terminal-Using-OOP/ReadMe.txt

 **********************************************************************
 Warnings/Errors:

-In BasicDisplayVisitor.cpp, we received this warning:
-Warning C26451 Arithmetic overflow: Using operator '*' on a 4 byte value and then casting the result to a 8 byte value.
-Cast the value to the wider type before calling operator '*' to avoid overflow.

-This warning was fixed by ensuring that all of the data types being used were the same.

-No other errors or warnings were encountered when building the program.
-We were always careful not to have circular includes by using forward declarations wherever necessary to prevent build errors.
+No errors or warnings were encountered when building the program.

 **********************************************************************